 You can set up a DIY Mac and Cheese Bar using dollar macaroni and toppings you may already have on hand.
 Consider frozen broccoli (some dollar stores have these in their freezer section!), bacon bits, and cheese.

 4. Bread mixes.
-You can find a variety of bread mixes at your dollar store that are a nice addition to a dinner party.
+You can find a variety of bread mixes at your dollar store that is a nice addition to a dinner party.
 Look for various bread, muffins, scone mixes, and more.
 These are great for brunches or to add to your main meal.
 Another bonus?
 Most only require water so there is no need for oil and eggs.

 5. Olive oil.
 Olive oil at just $1 a bottle is a steal.
 While the size of these dollar olive oils might be smaller than you’re used to, it’s still a decent value if you are on a budget.
 Snag a bottle or two to use on your turkey (it will give it a lovely golden brown color) or to add to salads.
 You can also marinate veggies and meat with it.